 Of important note, Marcellus is also a village of artists.
 Marcellus has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Marcellus’s character.

-Overall, Marcellus’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Marcellus’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The people who call Marcellus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marcellus residents report their race to be White, followed by Asian.
 Important ancestries of people in Marcellus include English, German, Italian, and Polish.

 The most common language spoken in Marcellus is English.
-Other important languages spoken here include Hindi and Italian.
+Other important languages spoken here include Hindi and French.